 The man knows his trade.

-The book isn’t dragged out, it’s cut to the core, vital and actionable advice to get you going immediately.
+The book isn’t dragged out, it’s cut to the core, vital and actionable advice, well written, to get you going immediately.
 It is NOT easy.
 90 days of fighting yourself will be tough, but trust me, you come out a different person at the end.

 This is no LARPing around, this will transform yourself.
 Which is exactly what you want, right?